Assessing $TESS$'s Yield of Rocky Planets Around Nearby M Dwarfs: Results

+Each parameter in the functional forms of $\lambda(R_\star)$ were fit by eye.
+In the future it may be possible to perform a more statistically rigorous fit, but the large errors on our measurements (as well as the lack of a full completeness analysis) makes such a task beyond the current scope of this paper.
+We are primarily interested in determining which functional forms of planetary occurrence rate match up with the current data from \textit{TESS}.
+A description of the nominal simulation, with a constant planet occurrence rate and $\sigma_A\,=\,0$, is included in \S\ref{ssec:noise}.

-Parameters from a power-law fit of the occurrence rate around M3, M4, and M5 stars from \cite{Hardegree_Ullman_2019} produced a very poor fit to the observed TOI distribution, significantly underestimating the detection of planets around $R\,=\,0.3\,R_\odot$ stars.
-This is possibly due to the small number of data points with large error bars included in the fit, as well as the fact that their sample includes a different subset of planetary periods and radii than our selected TOI distribution.
-Thus, we tuned the model by hand, finding that $p\,=\,-1$ can predict the observed TOI rate for $R_\star\,>\,0.3\, R_\odot$ accurately, but dramatically overpredicts the number of planets around stars with $R\, < \,0.3 R_\odot$ (11 observed vs.\ 50\,$\pm$\,9 predicted planets), and peaks at even smaller radii.
-Given the model's poor performance around small stars, it appears that a power-law model cannot describe the occurrence rate of planets around M dwarfs.
-Below $R\, \approx \, 0.3 \, R_\odot$, the occurrence rate must flatten or even start to decrease.
+Parameters from a power-law fit of the occurrence rate around M3, M4, and M5 stars from \cite{Hardegree_Ullman_2019} and $\sigma_A\,=\,0$ produced a very poor fit to the observed planet distribution, significantly underestimating the detection of planets around $R\, > \,0.3\,R_\odot$ stars (30 observed vs.\ 10\,$\pm$\,3 predicted planets) and overestimating those around $R\, < \,0.3\,R_\odot$ stars (11 observed vs.\ 34\,$\pm$\,7 predicted planets).
+Using the $\sigma_A$ calculated in \S\ref{sssec:observability} instead (when available) further reduces the number of planets observed around larger stars, widening the divide even further.
+This is possibly due to the small number of data points with large error bars included in the \cite{Hardegree_Ullman_2019} fit, as well as the fact that their sample includes a different subset of planetary periods and radii than our selected planet distribution.